by David Fuentes, Ph.D.

 Harmonic divergence exposes an essential truth in Melodic Figuration Theory.
 While melodic figures certainly have the potential to clearly define harmony, composers and improvisors also freely use them purely for their shape.
 In other words, the elemental patterns of melody have such kinetic integrity that they often sound “right” even when they don’t clearly delineate a clear, stable harmony.

 Wrapping up.
 Melodic Figuration Theory flips the traditional script regarding the relationship between harmony and melody.
-Rather than taking a note-by-note inventory to separate chord tones from non-chord tones, MFT advocates that skeletones form a harmonic framework for each melodic figure, which offers a more comprehensive understanding of how the notes in a melody interact harmonically cogent ways.
-And so, we find that melody is not merely supported by harmony, harmony is woven into the very fiber of every melodic figure.
-At least in most cases.
-The principle of harmonic divergence adds a new possible explanation for why melody sometimes seems to contradict the prevailing harmony.
+Rather than taking a note-by-note inventory to separate chord tones from non-chord tones, MFT advocates that skeletones form a harmonic framework for each melodic figure, which offers a more comprehensive understanding of how the notes in a melody interact in harmonically cogent ways.
+And so we find that harmony isn’t just a backdrop for melody—it’s structural material, built directly into the shape of every figure.
+Harmonic divergence doesn’t contradict this; it confirms it—proof that a figure’s kinetic integrity can be strong enough to stand on its own.

 To hear this principle in action, listen how drastically the same 2-note surface rhythm changes as I shift it to begin at different points within the metric cycle.

-Of the three metric placements, version 1 emerges as the normal alignment for this rhythmic figure because its heaviest note aligns with the beat.
-This creates a stable relationship between the rhythmic figure’s weight and the meter’s cycle.
+Of the three metric placements, version 1 emerges as the normal alignment for this rhythmic figure because its heaviest (longest) note aligns with the beat.
+This distribution of short and long notes affirms the most stable relationship between the rhythmic figure’s weight and the meter’s cycle.

 a.
-Metric placement/gravity influences both melody and harmony.
+Metric placement influences both melody and harmony.

-Yes.
-Melodic figures have a metric dimension that manifests in two ways: (1) normal and modified ways to align figures within the metric cycle, and (2) figure-specific structures that shape rhythmic/metric behaviors.
+In the previous section (Harmonic Melody) we saw and heard that melodic figures have a harmonic dimension.
+Now it appears that they have an metric dimension, as well.
+And that metric dimension manifests in two ways: (1) normal and modified ways to align figures within the metric cycle, and (2) interior rhythmic/metric motion within melodic figures.

 b.
 Normal and modified metric placement of melodic figures.

-• The normal metric placement for any melodic figure is this: start on a beat, which (depending on the number of notes and the rhythmic value) leaves its last note “dangling” on an upbeat.
-This positioning creates a sense of grounding at the beginning and open-endedness at the end, as the.
+- The normal metric placement for any melodic figure is this: start on a beat, which (depending on the number of notes and the rhythmic value) leaves its last note “dangling” on an upbeat.
+This positioning creates a sense of grounding at the beginning and open-endedness at the end.

 In the example below, versions B–D show modified metric alignments of the 3-Note Scale.